Home>Research

 Research

-Sciences Po aims to become a leading European university in the humanities and social sciences on digital transformations and public policy.
+Sciences Po aims to become a leading European university in the humanities and social sciences on digital transformations for our democracies.
 Our research efforts are designed to ensure the coherence and visibility of our activities on this theme, amplifying their impact, promoting Sciences Po's unique position, and contributing to a new policy for the dissemination and transformation of knowledge.

 Today, Sciences Po has around fifty permanent faculty members with research interests in the study of digital transformations or the use of digital methods in social sciences and humanities research.
 They are spread across all 11 research centers and departments, and these numbers are expected to grow in the near future.